 • aircraft avionic equipment, RF setup and applicable specifications.

-• terrestrial base stations specifications, and configuration of base stations located in flight information regions (FIRs) which do not make use of the satellite service.
+• terrestrial base stations specifications, and configuration of base stations located in flight information regions (FIRs) which do not make use of the space-based VHF service.

 – No or minimal change would be made on: